Buganda Agreement (1900): Text of the Buganda Agreement of 1900

 The King of Uganda shall henceforth be styled His Highness the Kabaka of Uganda.
-On the death of a Kabaka, his successor shall be elected by a majority of votes in the Lukiko, or native council.
-The range of selection, however, must be limited to the Royal Family of Uganda, that is to say, to the descendants of King Mutesa.
+On the death of a Kabaka, his successor shall be elected by a majority of votes in the Lukiiko, or native council.
+The range of selection, however, must be limited to the Royal Family of Uganda, that is to say, to the descendants of King Muteesa.

 The name of the person chosen by the native council must be submitted to Her Majesty's Government for approval, and no person shall be recognised as Kabaka of Uganda whose election has not received the approval of Her Majesty's Government.
-The Kabaka of Uganda shall exercise direct rule over the natives of Uganda, to who he shall administer justice through the Lukiko, or native council, and through others of his officers in the manner approved by Her Majesty's Government.
+The Kabaka of Uganda shall exercise direct rule over the natives of Uganda, to who he shall administer justice through the Lukiiko, or native council, and through others of his officers in the manner approved by Her Majesty's Government.
 The jurisdiction of the native Court of the Kabaka of Uganda, however, shall not extend to any person not a native of the Uganda province.

 The Kabaka's Courts shall be entitled to try natives for capital crimes, but no death sentence may be carried out by the Kabaka, or his Courts, without the sanction of Her Majesty's representative in Uganda.
 Moreover, there will be a right of appeal from the native Courts to the principal Court of Justice established by Her Majesty in the Kingdom of Uganda as regards all sentences which inflict a term of more than five years' imprisonment or a fine of over £100.